MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 #### Advanced troubleshooting of the sync rule pipeline

-If you need to further debug the ADSync engine (aka the MiiServer) in terms of sync rule processing, you can enable ETW tracing on the config file (C:\Program Files\Microsoft Azure AD Sync\Bin\miiserver.exe.config).
+If you need to further debug the ADSync engine (also known as the MiiServer) in terms of sync rule processing, you can enable ETW tracing on the config file (C:\Program Files\Microsoft Azure AD Sync\Bin\miiserver.exe.config).
 This method will generate an extensive verbose text file showing all the processing of sync rules, but it may be difficult to interpret all the information.
 Use this method as a last resort or if indicated by Microsoft Support.

 #### Tools